 Yes - you have the option of not showing your name alongside the donation on the website.
 Your details will be shared privately with the charity as part of their reporting so they can manage and audit donations and claims under the Gift Aid scheme.
 Where a Gift Aid declaration has been made, the charity will also provide these details to HMRC as part of their Gift Aid claim process.

-Contact us on 0117 422 0866 or send us an email at firstname.lastname@example.org.
+Telephone us on 0117 422 0866 or contact us via the website.
 Please include your name, telephone number, email address, the time you made the donation, the name of the charity and the donation value.
-If there was a reference number provided at the time you made the donation, please quote this too.
+If there was a reference number provided at the time you made the donation, please provide this too.